art-grig/Reinforced.Lattice/README.md

 ### If you have full MVC application and want everything
 * For MVC4 ```PM> Install-Package Reinforced.Lattice.Bundle.Mvc4```
 * For MVC5 ```PM> Install-Package Reinforced.Lattice.Bundle.Mvc5```
+Yes, after installing that *you do not have to install anything else*.
+You will get all Reinforced.Lattice wihtout other package's dependencies.
+For more sharp work you are welcome to install one of other packages.

 ### Otherwise, if you want only core library: here it is
 * ```PM> Install-Package Reinforced.Lattice```